Temi-Tade/DOMSculpt/README.md

 AlertButton("Goodbye");
 </pre>

-Sculpts are reuseable pieces of HTML elements.
+Sculpts are reuseable pieces of UI (HTML elements).
 Rather than writing another `button` element.
 You can simply render another `AlertButton` Sculpt.

 Also, Sculpts can take different parameters which confers various properties on the rendered HTML elements.
 Clicking the rendered buttons display different messages in the alert box.
 Guess what?
 We did not need to directly create two different `button` elements.
 DOMSculpt has done that.
 All we need do is to focus on their functionality.